TinyTinfoil/TinyTinfoil/README.md

 - Hi, I’m TinyTinfoil
-- I’m interested in firmare, hardware and how they combine with software and systems.
+- I’m interested in firmware, hardware and how they combine with software and systems.
 Especially for low noise systems.
 - I’m currently trying to find a summer internship for 2025 in electrical engineering.
 - "How to reach me?" – I can be found on [Mastodon](https://mastodon.social/@TinyTinfoil)
 <!--- <sub>may be a time traveler</sub>